A selection from…

 How many times have you been frustrated with the technologies, process or rules of your organization?
 How many have had an idea on how to improve your company or industry?
 How far did that idea progress?
 My guess is not very far.
 Your idea faces an uphill battle through a deeply diligent process, or faces budget constraints when compared to other projects in the pipeline.
 Today almost every company I see has collected a pool of frustrated individuals who can see consumer technology start-ups doing exactly things that they know to be great opportunities, but are held back by the structure and culture of their organization.

 It should be no great surprise that evolution occurs best in nature in an ideal environment.
 Far greater bio-diversity exists in a reef system that just a few kilometers away in deep ocean.
 Why?
-The reef system has been shown to require greater specialization, and over time in such places the right specialists have indeed evolved to fill the needs of the environment.
+The reef system has been shown to require greater specialization, and over time in such places the right specialists have evolved to fill the needs of the environment.
 Innovation, likewise, because of its evolutionary nature, also requires the correct environment.

 Creating a culture that suppresses new ideas in the face of uncertainty, risk and status quo threats is not the way forward.
-Our past successes hold us back from realizing the potential of the future success, and this in turn opens the door, and rolls out the red carpet for disruptive innovators to wipe away market dominators or even entire industries.
+Our past successes hold us back from realizing the potential of the future success, and this opens the door, and rolls out the red carpet for disruptive innovators to wipe away market dominators or even entire industries.
 As was the case for Borders, Blockbuster, Kodak and Encyclopedia Britannica.

 Kodak: How past success assured future failure